andreafp-web/Flight_Delays_and_Cancellations_analysis_3/README.md

 - Columns such as `fl_date`, `origin_city_name`, `dep_time`, `taxi_out`, `weather_delay`, `late_aircraft_delay`, and `distance`
 - Cleaned version includes an added `dep_hour` column for time-based analysis

+> Note: All CSV files used in this project are stored in the `jupyter_notebooks/` folder to ensure compatibility with notebook paths.

 ### Cleaned Dataset

 Due to GitHub’s file size limits, the cleaned flight dataset is hosted externally: